heytanix/PCL_repository/README.md

-# ResNet3D18CNN Real-Time Human Violence Detection
+# ResNet3D18 CNN Real-Time Human Violence Detection

 ## Project Overview
 - This project is dedicated to developing a portable software that supports multi-device integration to detect violence and alert the respective authorities.
 - ResNet3D18: For Violence/Non-Violence recognition
+- (Last Update: August 31-2025)

 ## Features
 - Portable (CPU Model, CUDA Model)